esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 ![alt text](/img/docs/ano-syntax/sql.png 'Sql')

 The **SQL** represents complete SQL statements.
 The statement must be written inside double quotes ("statement”) and any occurrences of double quotes or backslash must be escaped with a backslash: \" and \\.
-There will be no check of SQL syntax and a statement cannot be divided on serveral lines.
+There will be no check of SQL syntax and a statement cannot be divided on several lines.
 Multiple SQL statements may be written divided by newline.

 &nbsp;